draperlaboratory/cbat_tools/wp/plugin/README.md

   within gdb, run `source my_exec.gdb` to set a breakpoint at the function given by `--wp-function` and fill the appropriate registers with a found counter-model.

+- `--wp-bildb-output=filename.yml`.
+Output a BilDB initialization script to file `filename.yml`.
+This YAML file sets the registers and memory to the values specified in the countermodel found during WP analysis, allowing BilDB to follow the same execution trace.
+In the case the analysis returns UNSAT or UNKNOWN, no script will be outputted.

 - `--wp-print-path=[true|false]`.
 If present, will print out the path to a refuted goal and the register values at each jump in the path.
 It also contains information about whehter a jump has been taken and the address of the jump if found.